-Funding Source Total Programmed Funds Federal Highway Administration (FHWA) continuing, comprehensive, and cooperative (3C) Planning (PL)/Massachusetts Department of Transportation (MassDOT) Local Match \$3,813,949 MPO Federal Transit Administration (FTA) 3C PL (Section 5303)/MassDOT Local Match \$1,355,757 MassDOT FTA 3C PL (Section 5303)/MassDOT Local Match \$95,832 MAPC FTA 3C PL (Section 5303)/MassDOT Local Match \$348,225 FHWA Statewide Planning and Research (SPR)/MassDOT Local Match \$301,500 MassDOT \$79,000 Massachusetts Bay Transportation Authority (MBTA) \$615,425 Other \$55,000 Total \$6,664,688
+Funding Source Total Programmed Funds Federal Highway Administration (FHWA) continuing, comprehensive, and cooperative (3C) Planning (PL)/Massachusetts Department of Transportation (MassDOT) Local Match \$3,813,949 MPO Federal Transit Administration (FTA) 3C PL (Section 5303)/MassDOT Local Match \$1,475,757 MassDOT FTA 3C PL (Section 5303)/MassDOT Local Match \$373,520 MAPC FTA 3C PL (Section 5303)/MassDOT Local Match \$348,225 FHWA Statewide Planning and Research (SPR)/MassDOT Local Match \$301,500 MassDOT \$79,000 Massachusetts Bay Transportation Authority (MBTA) \$615,425 Other \$55,000 Total \$7,062,376

-The 11 tables on the following pages summarize the funding information presented in the preceding chapters: one for each UPWP category of work conducted by CTPS, one for each UPWP category of work conducted by MAPC, and two summary tables.
+The II tables on the following pages summarize the funding information presented in the preceding chapters: one for each UPWP category of work conducted by CTPS, one for each UPWP category of work conducted by MAPC, and two summary tables.
 Another table follows that shows the federally designated elements and tasks for projects using Section 5303 funding.
 These summaries assist federal and state contract administrators in reviewing each work program in detail.

-The budget tables reflect 3C transportation planning funds, consisting of FHVVA PL funds and FTA Section 5303 funds that CTPS and MAPC expect to receive for federal fiscal year (FFY) 2020.
-CTPS has received its estimated FFY 2020 FHVVA PL allocation of \$3,089,299.
-MAPC's FFY 2020 FHVVA PL allocation is \$724,650.
+The budget tables reflect 3C transportation planning funds, consisting of FHWA PL funds and FTA Section 5303 funds that CTPS and MAPC expect to receive for federal fiscal year (FFY) 2020.
+FHWA and FTA have informed the MPO that as of FFY 2020, the 3C PL and Section 5303 contracts will be awarded as a single contract; Section 5303 funds were transferred to FHWA in July 2019 as part of the single contract award.
+Because this information was not available until late in the development process, the two types of funding are still broken out separately in this UPWP.
+CTPS has received its estimated FFY 2020 FHWA PL allocation of \$3,089,299.
+MAPC's FFY 2020 FHWA PL allocation is \$724,650.
 The total Boston region allocation of FTA Section 5303 funds is \$2,321,502.
 CTPS has received its estimated amount of FFY 2020 FTA Section 5303 allocation of \$1,355,757.
 MAPC's 2020 FTA Section 5303 allocation is \$348,225.
 All of these federal allocations include a state match.
-This budget also reflects projects funded with SPR, FTA Section 5303, and other funds from MassDOT; projects funded with MBTA funds; and projects funded from other sources.
+This budget also reflects projects funded with SPR, FTA Section 5303, and other funds from MassDOT; projects funded with MBTA funds; projects funded with carryover FFY 2019 Section 5303 funds; and projects funded from other sources.